rbowen/whosthat/README.md

 # Who's That?

-Barebones CRM for tracking people, projects, and AWS service teams.
+Barebones CRM for tracking people, projects, and work teams.

 With any luck, it will do more, eventually.